How to Leverage Predictive Uncertainty Estimates for Reducing Catastrophic Forgetting in Online Continual Learning: Related Work

-We can identify three different scenarios of incremental learning (IL) \cite{van2022three}; task-, domain-, and class-IL.
-In task-IL, task IDs are explicitly provided along with the data during training and testing.
-In domain-IL, the problem setting remains unchanged over time but the input distribution (or domain) shifts.
-Finally, in the class-IL scenario, the model learns to discriminate across a growing number of classes over time.
-An additional categorization of CL problems considers whether the data can be stored and seen multiple times (\textit{offline}) or the data are considered as a stream of data which can only be used once (\textit{online}) \cite{mai2022onlinesurvey}.
-In this work, we focus on the most challenging and realistic scenario, namely, online class-IL.
+According to \citet{van2022three}, three different scenarios of incremental learning (IL) can be identified; 1) \textit{Task-IL} where the task ID information is available at both training and testing time; 2) \textit{Domain-IL} in which the learning task remains unchanged (e.g., binary classification) but there is a shift in the input distribution; and 3) \textit{Class-IL} where the number of classes to discriminate can grow over time.
+Additionally, CL problems can be further categorised depending on whether the data can be accessed and processed multiple times (\textit{offline}) or a single-pass through the data is expected (\textit{online}) \citep{mai2022onlinesurvey}.
+In this work, following a popular trend in the literature, we focus on the most challenging scenario, i.e., online class-IL.

-In online-CL, where data arrive in single mini-batches and the model is updated with high frequency, memory-based methods are preferred to more sophisticated solutions, e.g., generative methods, for their flexibility and reduced training time \cite{mai2022onlinesurvey}.
-In this context, the main question is how to optimally manage the memory.
-In order to reduce catastrophic forgetting, samples in the memory should be representative of their own class, discriminative towards the other classes, and informative enough for the model to recall the information about the old classes.
-In the literature, many conflicting strategies can be found.
-Some of them suggest to use the most representative samples \citep{yoon2021online,hurtado2023memory}, while others consider the samples near the decision boundary as the most useful to reduce CF \citep{kumari2022retrospective}.